Hermosillo: Presidio de San Pedro de la Conquista del Pitic

 Before the end of the eighteenth century the former Presidio of San Pedro de la Conquista del Pitic became Villa del Pitic.

 On February 9, 1825, the Villa del Pitic was established as the head of the party, dependent on the Department of Horcasitas.
 This coincided with the urbanization that the royal surveyors gave it, as it progressed steadily.

-In 1827, the city had approximately eight thousand inhabitants, and its urbanization was very particular, as the houses were scattered in all directions.
-The region was fertile, well-cultivated and provided an abundance of what was necessary for life and even many luxuries.
-Already then it was very cheap, high-quality beef that to this day is famous.
+In 1827, the city had approximately eight thousand inhabitants, The houses were scattered in all directions due to its unique urbanization.
+The region was fertile, well-cultivated and provided many luxuries.
+It is still famous for its high-quality and cheap beef.